This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 116 - Kurenai - Crimson

-46 - Sora-iro - Sky Blue
+46 - Sora-iro - Sky blue

 17 - Asagi - A blue green that shares its name with an ancient breed of Koi which is characterised by striking blue scales.